form-data/form-data/Readme.md

 ## Notes

 - ```getLengthSync()``` method DOESN'T calculate length for streams, use ```knownLength``` options as workaround.
-- If it feels like FormData hangs after submit and you're on ```node-0.10```, please check [Compatibility with Older Node Versions][streams2-thing]
+- If it feels like FormData hangs after submit, please check [Compatibility with Older Node Versions][streams2-thing]

 ## License

-Form-Data is licensed under the MIT license.
+Form-Data is released under the [MIT](License) license.